Who Can Borrow

 Register your library card: Any Nova Scotia or New Brunswick resident aged 18 or older may use their current library card from their university library, public library, or community college library to borrow materials from the Dalhousie Libraries.

-International Baccalaureate (IB) Cards
+International Baccalaureate (IB) Students

 Your IB High School Student I.D. is your library card.
-You can use it to borrow books and other materials, in person, from any Dalhousie Library.
+You can use it to borrow books and other materials, in person, from any Dalhousie library.

-Faculty and students from any Novanet member university may borrow from Dalhousie libraries using a valid university ID card.
-Anyone with a valid Dalhousie library card may borrow from a Novanet related university.
-As well, Dalhousie students, faculty, and staff can utilize these reciprocal agreements to do research at other university libraries across North America.
+Anyone with a valid Dalhousie library card may borrow from a Novanet member university, and Dalhousie students, faculty, and staff can use their DalCard to do research at other university libraries across North America.